Checking AOM Alarms or Events

 Checking event details

-Click an event name to check event details and handling suggestions.
+Click the event name to view the event details.

 Checking cleared alarms

-Click Active Alarms in the upper right corner and select Historical Alarms from the drop-down list to check alarms that have been cleared.
+Click Active Alarms and select Historical Alarms from the drop-down list to check alarms that have been cleared.

 Feedback